weaveworks/weave/site/proxy.md

 The arguments after `run` are passed through to `docker run` so you can freely specify whichever docker options are appropriate.
-Once the container is started, `weave run` attaches it to the weave network, in this example with an address allocated by IPAM.
+Once the container is started, `weave run` attaches it to the weave network, in this example with an automatically allocated IP.
 If you wish you can specify addresses manually instead:

     $ weave run 10.2.1.1/24 -ti ubuntu